 You wrote to Dr. Tuller that ME/CFS is not the focus of the conference.
 It doesn’t matter: even if there is just one mention of the disease in one talk, it will be a focus because there are so many patients and others who follow work in the field and will take note.
 And that comment ignores the real problem of Fink, who has had a hand in ME/CFS.

 I’m sure you are aware of Fink’s poor record in dealing with persistent medical conditions.
-As just one example, I quote Dr. Tuller: “You have decided to invite to your gathering a man involved in what can only be called the kidnapping and torture of a vulnerable young Danish woman diagnosed with the illness you have just indicated is a serious organic disease.
-This kidnapping and torture, conducted with the full authority of the state, was considered justified based on the sorts of claims about functional somatic disorders being presented at Columbia this weekend.”
+As just one example, I quote Dr. Tuller: “You have decided to invite to your gathering a man involved in what can only be called the *egregious mistreatment [see note at end] of a vulnerable young Danish woman diagnosed with the illness you have just indicated is a serious organic disease.
+This *mistreatment, conducted with the full authority of the state, was considered justified based on the sorts of claims about functional somatic disorders being presented at Columbia this weekend.”

 Given this record, it is quite clear that Fink should not be speaking at Columbia.
 It is your meeting and you can invite who you wish, but we also have the right to protest his presence.

 Dr. Tuller has a very large following and merits a better response to his concerns and those of the ME/CFS community.
 Perhaps Columbia PR has advised you to send Dr. Tuller a form letter.
 As a Columbia colleague, I’m asking you to respond to his concerns, and those of the ME/CFS community.
 Thank you.

 virology.ws | microbe.tv

 “Tanto sa ciascuno quanto opera”

 *In his own letter to Dr Landa, Dr Tuller used a phrase that he later decided was inappropriate, and he removed it from his “Trial By Error” post.
 I have done the same in quoting his response here.